τοῦτον τὸν νόμον ὁ θεὸς τέθεικεν καὶ φησίν "εἰ τι ἀγαθὸν θέλεις, παρὰ σεαυτοῦ λάβε."

 I have broad interests in ethical theory ranging from metaethics to applied ethics.
 In metaethics I have written on expressivism and vagueness, while in applied ethics I have written on issues concerning enhancement and sport.
 When it comes to normative ethics/value theory, I think that Plato got most things right.
 I often write on papers that defend his seemingly implausible views.
 For instance, I recently argued that courage involves not just a resistance to pain and fear, but a resistance to pleasure and desire as well.
 I also have a deep love of classics: I'm fascinated by the differences between Homeric/Heroic values and modern conceptions of morality.

 I've lately been working on what having an ethical commitment and integrity means.
-I once -rather foolishly - thought that one could value justice intrinsically and rationally endorse some unjust acts if the rewards were high enough.
+I once - rather foolishly - thought that one could value justice intrinsically and rationally endorse some unjust acts if the rewards were high enough.
 After several years of arguing with Tyler Paytas I now see that this is impossible.
 Years before us, Philippa Foot defended a similar position, "The man who has the virtue of justice is not ready to do certain things, and if he is too easily tempted we shall say that he was ready after all."
 There are limiting conditions on valuing certain normative objects, these limiting conditions restrict what one can reflectively endorse.
-That is, following Mobb Deep, "cause ain't no such thing as half way just."
-I'm working on expanding this idea of ethical commitment to metaethical debates in environmental ethics.
-Using this nothing of ethical commitment, I seek to develop a anthropocentric way of valuing the environment.
+Some of these limiting conditions are embedded in the aims of the activity itself, this is how I think crafts work, see my blog post, https://euppublishingblog.com/2020/04/08/the-wisdom-of-greed/.
+I'm working on developing this into a metaethical view grounded in craft-expertise, and applying such a view to environmental ethics as a case study.

-My favorite work by Plato is the Laws.
-If you are interested in learning about Plato's Laws, an excellent place to begin is here :) https://www.iep.utm.edu/pla-laws/ In the future, I'm interested in developing an updated guidebook on the much underappreciated text.
+One of my favorite works of Plato is the Laws.
+If you are interested in learning about Plato's Laws, an excellent place to begin is here :) https://www.iep.utm.edu/pla-laws/

 Before entering WUSTL, I earned an M.A. in Philosophy at the University of Missouri-St. Louis and a B.A. in Philosophy and Humanities at the University of Northern Iowa.
 While at UNI I was a varsity member of their NCAA Division 1 wrestling team.

-The links on the side will lead you to more information about my dissertation, publications, and C.V.
+The links on the side will lead you to more information about my publications and C.V.

 You can contact me at NichBaima [at] Gmail [dot] com